 - Meet with faculty members to learn more about advanced degrees and begin to cultivate references

-- Start to create a long list of disciplines and programs that interest you; use program websites to help you get started, request brochures and attend live or virtual open house events
+- Start to create a long list of disciplines and programs that interest you; use program websites to help you get started, request brochures and attend live or virtual open house event

-- Things to consider when applying for schools: geographic preference, curriculum, competitiveness, cost, reputation, public vs. private, research/internship opportunities, etc.
+- Consider geographic preference, curriculum, competitiveness, cost, reputation, public vs private, research/internship/practicum opportunities etc.

 - Talk to friends and family for their perspective; speak with current students and/or alumni of programs you are interested in